Our management team

 Phone: 020 7905 2101

-Lucy is Deputy Director of the Administrative Data Research Centre for England and Deputy Director for the Administrative Data Division at the Office for National Statistics.
+Lucy was Deputy Director of the Administrative Data Research Centre for England and Deputy Director for the Administrative Data Division at the Office for National Statistics until April 2018.
 She holds an MSc in Applied Statistics and has worked in a number of Government Departments within the Government Statistical Service.
 Most recently, she has worked at the Office for National Statistics and has worked in a number of areas across population, demography, regional and health analysis and statistics.
 She has been responsible for Administrative Data within the ONS for the last two years, and leads the ONS collaboration in the Administrative Data Research Centre for England.

 Emma is the Associate Director (Operations) of the Administrative Data Research Centre for England.
 She holds a PhD in Mathematics and is particularly interested in the fundamentals of transforming administrative data sources into research datasets, and the ethics of re-using data.
 Emma recently completed a part-time secondment as Head of Administrative Data for NatCen Social Research, and is the Chair of the Market Research Society’s Census and Geodemographics Group.
 She worked for the Office for National Statistics from 2009 to 2014, spending over two years as Head of Policy & Analysis for 2011 Census Outputs, then leading the early development of ONS’s Strategic Outline Case for increasing the use of administrative data.
 Emma is responsible for the set-up, delivery and day-to-day management of the Centre, liaising across the three sites and with the other Centres and the Administrative Data Service.

 Phone: 02380 591299